 If you want to plant cucumbers vertically, you'll need some sort of support structure.
 You can use a fence, trellis, or a heavy duty tomato cage.
 You can also construct your own support structure using 4-5 feet of heavy duty wire or wood.
 The structure needs to be able to support 10-15 pounds, as a couple of mature cucumber plants may have several large cucumbers on the vine at one time.
 Some studies suggest that cucumber

 plants produce better if they are grown vertically.
 This may be attributed to the better air circulation around around the plants themselves.
+In our own garden, we've noticed that we have less problems with plant diseases and fungal infections if we grow our cucumbers vertically.
+In addition, the cucumbers are much easier to pick because we don't have to bend over nearly as far.

 If you are planning to grow cucumbers vertically, place a support structure in the center of the hill and plant 2-3 seeds around the support structure.
 Again, plant the seeds an inch deep and water them in well.

 If you are planting cucumbers in a container, there is no need to create mounds.
 Choose a container that is a least 24 inches across and 18 inches deep.
 The container should have adequate drainage holes.
 Again, plant 2-3 seeds in each container.
 Plant them an inch deep and water them in well.
-Some folks have good results planting vining varieties in a container and using a support structure.

 Now that your cucumbers are planted, it's time to think about watering, fertilizing and harvesting them.